Tuesday, August 31, 2010

 Growing up as an Asperger was not easy; long before the concept of Asperger syndrome crossed my path I knew that I was different and that I lived in a society clearly not designed with me in mind.
 The fact that I stood out made me a target for bullying.
 More frustrating was the official bias inherent in the educational system.
-For example the report card question of whether a child "plays well with others."
-Inherent in this is the assumption that relating to other people is of great value.
+Consider the report card question of whether a child "plays well with others."
+Inherent in this question is the assumption that relating to other people is of great value.
 Our entire educational structure is premised far more on "socializing" than on the dissemination of information.
 Not that there is anything wrong with being social, but this approach to education is rooted in a neurotypical bias.
 My grade school report cards never asked if I was reading on my own for pleasure, if I pursued research into topics of interest outside of formal school assignment, or how well I critically analyzed texts.
-So while my neurotypical classmates never were faced with an existential crisis or even the friendly well meaning suggestion that they attempt to operate in a more information based mode, I was plagued by the fact that I did not relate to people in the same way that others did.
+So while my neurotypical classmates never were faced with an existential crisis or even the friendly well-meaning suggestion that they attempt to operate in a more information based mode, I was plagued by the fact that I did not relate to people in the same way that others did.
 Was there something wrong with me because I was more interested in memorizing historical facts than with "playing well with others?"
 Was not the point of school to cram as much information into one's head as possible?

 One could go so far as to say that any discussion of friendship reveals a neurotypical bias.
 My life would have been a lot easier if, in kindergarten, we would have been read, in addition to the books about friends, books about children who are happy doing stuff on their own, living in their own heads, and occasionally coming together with other children to achieve mutually beneficial results in keeping with ethical universal law.
-Perhaps the teacher could sensitive when talking about friendship and point out to the class that this was one of many equally valid lifestyle choices.
+Perhaps the teacher could be sensitive when talking about friendship and point out to the class that this was one of many equally valid lifestyle choices.

 I recognize that such "civil rights reforms" are unlikely to happen.
 It is not practical for society to rethink such basic features as social interactions just for my sake.
 Neurotypicals are not out to discriminate against me.
 The fact that I am, in a very real sense, harmed by the fact that our society was not constructed with someone like me in mind is incidental; you could say that I am collateral damage.
 Even if society wished to grant me such "civil rights" they would be unable to do so as they would then be faced with having to do the same for every other outsider group.
 Perhaps the deaf community would like to eliminate the societal veneration of speech and music as they implicitly relegate deaf people to an inferior status?
 How about eliminating sports such as basketball and football so as not to imply any lack of ability on the part of those in wheelchairs?

 I have made my peace with making concessions to the values of neurotypical society even if I struggle precisely where to draw lines.
 One could say that I am engaged in a dialectical discourse with social relationships.
 I do actively seek out other people and attempt to form relationships with them.
 I am even now pursuing a romantic relationship.
 Granted, I tend to put a distinctively Asperger spin on these things, focusing on talking to people as opposed to hanging out with someone simply for the sake of being with them, though I am learning, bit by bit, to appreciate even the later.
 The one thing that I insistent on is that there is no inherent moral advantage to social relationships; the fact that I pursue these things is simply a matter of my personal convenience.
-In practice this means that no has the right to criticize me for failing to act in accordance with neurotypical social standards or even for consciously ignoring them; if there is nothing inherently valuable about neurotypical social behavior then I it is my right to follow it, not follow it or adapt it to suit my own purposes as I see fit.
-To say that neurotypical social behavior is somehow "better" than Asperger behavior would of course be bigotry.
+In practice, this means that no has the right to criticize me for failing to act in accordance with neurotypical social standards or even for consciously ignoring them; if there is nothing inherently valuable about neurotypical social behavior then it is my right to follow it, not follow it or adapt it to suit my own purposes as I see fit.
+To say that neurotypical social behavior is somehow "better" than Asperger behavior would, of course, be bigotry.